tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 ## A simple Applicative Functor for Parsing

 As we will [discuss in more detail later](/parsercombinators), a parser is a program which takes some structured input and does something with it.
-When we say "structured input" we typically mean something like a string that follows strict rules about its syntax, like source code in a particular programming language, or a file format like JSON.
+When we say “structured input” we typically mean something like a string that follows strict rules about its syntax, like source code in a particular programming language, or a file format like JSON.
 A parser for a given syntax is a program which you run over some input and if the input is valid, it will do something sensible with it (like give us back some data), or fail: preferably in a way that we can handle gracefully.

 In Haskell, sophisticated parsers are often constructed from simple functions which try to read a certain element of the expected input and either succeed in consuming that input, returning a tuple containing the rest of the input string and the resultant data, or they fail producing nothing.
-We've already seen one type which can be used to encode success or failure, namely `Maybe`.
-Here's the most trivial parser function I can think of.
-It tries to take a character from the input stream and either succeeds consuming it or fails if it's given an empty string:
+We’ve already seen one type which can be used to encode success or failure, namely `Maybe`.
+Here’s the most trivial parser function I can think of.
+It tries to take a character from the input stream and either succeeds consuming it or fails if it’s given an empty string:

 ```haskell
 -- >>> parseChar "abc"